Espanto Jr.: Santo Negro (1995)

-In 1995 AAA owner Antonio Peña came up with the idea to create an "Evil twin" to one of the most popular wrestlers of the time, Andrade's long time in-ring rival El Hijo del Santo.
-Peña picked Andrade to play the part of El Santo Negro (literally "the Black Saint"), giving him a mask and outfit design that mirrored El Hijo del Santo, only it was primarily black with silver accents while El Hijo del Santo's was primarily silver with black accents.
+In 1995, AAA owner Antonio Peña came up with the idea to create an "evil twin" to one of the most popular wrestlers of the time and Andrade's long time in-ring rival, El Hijo del Santo.
+Peña picked Andrade to play the part of El Santo Negro (literally "the Black Saint"), giving him a mask and outfit design that mirrored El Hijo del Santo, with the only difference being that it was primarily black with silver accents, while El Hijo del Santo's was primarily silver with black accents.
 The concept only lasted a few months as El Santo's family objected to the infringement of the trademarked look of El Santo and Hijo del Santo.

 Pentagón (1995–1996)

-Trying to build on the popularity of AAA wrestler Octagón Antonio Peña decided to use the "evil counterpart" concept here instead, turning Andrade into Pentagón, the mirror opposite of Octagón.
-Initially the two faced off in six-man or eight-man tag team matches as a way to build tension for singles matches further along the storyline.
-Their first encounter came at Triplemania III-A the first of AAA's major shows of 1995 when Octagón teamed with Konnan, Perro Aguayo and La Parka to defeat the team of Pentagón, Cien Caras, Máscara Año 2000 and Jerry Estrada although without Pentagón and Octagón being involved in the finish of the match.
-One week late at Triplemania III-A Octagón teamed up with El Hijo del Santo, Rey Misterio Jr. and La Parka to defeat Pentagón, Blue Panther, Psicosis and Fuerza Guerrera.
-Again Octagón and Pentagón were not involved in the finish of the match but faced off several times in the ring to further the storyline.
-In early 1996, Andrade suffered an injury during a match with La Parka when a move caused him to land wrong.
+Trying to build on the popularity of AAA wrestler Octagón, Peña used the "evil counterpart" concept here instead, turning Andrade into Pentagón, the mirror opposite of Octagón.
+Initially, the two faced off in six-man or eight-man tag team matches as a way to build tension for singles matches further along the storyline.
+Their first encounter came at Triplemania III-A on June 10, 1995, where Octagón teamed with Konnan, Perro Aguayo and La Parka to defeat Pentagón, Cien Caras, Máscara Año 2000 and Jerry Estrada, although without Pentagón and Octagón being involved in the finish of the match.
+One week later, at Triplemania III-A, Octagón, El Hijo del Santo, Rey Misterio Jr. and La Parka defeated Pentagón, Blue Panther, Psicosis and Fuerza Guerrera.
+Octagón and Pentagón were not involved in the finish of the match, but faced off several times in the ring to further the storyline.

+In early 1996, Andrade suffered an injury during a match with La Parka, when a move caused him to land wrong.
 The impact left him momentarily clinically dead in the middle of the ring before being brought back to life.
-The injury, coupled with his age, forced Andrade to retire from wrestling.
-Since the Pentagón character wore a mask to cover his entire face it was decided to give the character to another wrestler who then became Pentagón without officially stating that it was a different wrestler under the mask now.
+The injury, coupled with his age, effectively forced Andrade to retire from wrestling.
+Since the Pentagón character wore a mask to cover his entire face, it was decided to give the character to another wrestler who then became Pentagón; it was never officially stated that it was a different wrestler under the mask now.

 Retirement

-Following his retirement Andrade began focusing on the El Moro wrestling school along with several of his brothers.
+Following his retirement, Andrade began focusing on the El Moro wrestling school, along with several of his brothers.